regras/hbft-sd/README.md

 - Moia, V. H. G., Breitinger, F., and Henriques, M. A. A. (2020b).
 The impact of excluding common blocks for approximate matching.
 Computers & Security, 89:101676.

-- Moia, V. H. G., Breitinger, F., and Henriques, M. A. A. (2020b).
-The impact of excluding common blocks for approximate matching.
-Computers & Security, 89:101676.
+- Moia, V.H.G., Breitinger, F., and Henriques, M.A.A.
+(2019).
+Understanding the effects of removing common blocks on approximate matching scores under different scenarios for digital forensic investigations.
+In XIX Brazilian Symposium on information and computational systems security (pp. 1-14).
+São Paulo-SP, Brazil: Brazilian Computer Society (SBC).
 ```

 ## Instructions